dotnet/aspnetcore/test/gtest-1.8.0/docs/FAQ.md

 recompiling Google Test.

 This seemed like a good idea, but it has a
-got-cha: every user needs to compile his tests using the _same_ compiler flags used to compile the installed Google Test libraries; otherwise he may run into undefined behaviors (i.e. the tests can behave strangely and may even crash for no obvious reasons).
+got-cha: every user needs to compile their tests using the _same_ compiler flags used to compile the installed Google Test libraries; otherwise they may run into undefined behaviors (i.e. the tests can behave strangely and may even crash for no obvious reasons).

 Why?
 Because C++ has this thing called the One-Definition Rule: if